 In the state of Pennsylvania, Worker’s Compensation is a requirement.
 Any employers who do not stay in compliance face the possibility of significant fines and even jail time.
 Worker’s Compensation laws can seem overwhelming and reliable educational resources can be difficult to locate.
 Farm Worker’s Compensation provides an additional challenge because of the complexity of farm operations, and the regular use of independent contractors.

 Although there are some benefits of a Monoline Worker’s Compensation insurance policy, very few companies will write Farm Worker’s Compensation on a Monoline basis.
 What this means is that most farm insurance companies will require Farm Worker’s Compensation to be written in conjunction with a property policy like a Farmowners Insurance product.
 Some carriers will have ineligible classes of business that they will not write Farm Worker’s Compensation for.
-High-risk classes like an Orchard class can be harder to place because of the higher potential for losses.
+High-risk classes, like an Orchard class, can be harder to place because of the higher potential for losses.

 In addition to having specific eligible classes, some carriers will only write Worker’s Compensation policies of a certain premium size.
 Minimum policy premiums may be $2,500 or $5,000 or more.
-Farm employers with small payroll may still have dangerous loss exposures within their operations, increasing the possibility of large shock losses.
+Farm employers with small payroll may still have dangerous loss exposures within their operations, which increases the possibility of large shock losses.
 Likewise, even small claims can soon make a small premium policy unprofitable to insure.